thonsesujit/tabgible_test/Readme.md

-# Rope2
+# Tangible_test

-Rope2 is a Unity3D project it uses physic components to built a rope and to make the rope look more realistic.
-This project is just built to test the rope functionaliy and serves no other purpose.
+Tangible_test is a Unity3D project built to test some of the functionality for building a larger application for [IdeumPC Touch tables](https://ideum.com/products) .
+It has touch and drag functions using Tangible(3D printed discs which are recognized specially by ideum PCs)

 ### Prerequisites